Which knowledge base to use as a visual learner and thinker?

 I believe these differences won’t matter much in the future because both teams will develop their own native and web apps.

-One of our goals at Scrintal is to build better functioning teams and help them gain a shared understanding by minimizing feedback loops.
+One of our goals at Scrintal is to build better-functioning teams and help them gain a shared understanding by minimizing feedback loops.

-In line with that goal, even the early version of Scrintal allows simultaneous collaboration and our product roadmap includes collaborative elements.
+In line with that goal, even the early version of Scrintal allows simultaneous collaboration, and our product roadmap includes collaborative elements.

 So they can ideate and develop ideas together, share common workspaces to avoid information silos.
 Heptabase currently works as a single-user product.

 The way we think about data ownership includes data safety and data portability.
-We believe you should be able to access and use your data wherever you want, in whichever device without any hassle in today’s world.
+We believe you should be able to access and use your data wherever you want, on whichever device without any hassle in today’s world.

 I believe this is where the biggest difference lies.
 In Scrintal, each card is an entity of its own.
 You can think of cards similar to a page in Notion.

-Once created, cards can be linked with other cards via links (similar to Obsidian) and each connection is visualized automatically on the whiteboard once the link is established.
+Once created, cards can be linked with other cards via links (similar to Obsidian), and each connection is visualized automatically on the whiteboard once the link is established.